Forres: Sport

 Forres has various sporting activities within it including Forres Golf Course, which has held the Scottish Young Professionals championships a number of times.

+Forres Mechanics Football Club play in the Highland League at Mosset Park.
+They are the oldest association football club in the North of Scotland and one of only two original teams to play in the Highland League since its first season in 1893, the other being Clachnacuddin.

 Forres St. Lawrence is the local cricket club.
 They are full members in both senior and reserve competitions in the area.

 Forres Harriers is the local running club with around 80 members.
 The most famous Harrier is Don Ritchie who at one time held 14 world best times for ultra distance running events ranging from 50 km to 200 km.

 Forres has two swimming clubs - the long established Forres Bluefins, as well as the UK's only specialist sprint swimming club, Free Style SC.

 Forres hosted the first race of the World Orienteering Championships 2015 on Friday 31 July, when the Sprint Qualification event was held there.
 Two days later on 2 August it hosted the Sprint Final event.